Batch Tomogram Reconstruction with Batchruntomo in IMOD 5.1

 The Subset of steps to run section allows you to control a stopping or starting point for the run.
 If you turn on Stop after, you can select one of the available stopping points.
 All data sets selected for running (by means of the button in the Run column of the Datasets table) will be run to the same selected stopping point.
 When the run stops at such a point, you can then turn on Start from and select a starting point.
 Generally you would want to select the starting point paired with the stopping point, but you can go back to an earlier one if desired.
 Ordinarily, it would not work to select a starting point later than the earliest point reached by any of the data sets included in the run, so this ius not allowed by default.
 However, if you have completed a step manually, such that it would not be a problem to start at a later step, then you can select Enable starting from any step and select any step.
 When starting past the Fine Alignment step, Batchruntomo no longer recomputes the fine alignment (which involves adjusting alignment parameters as needed.)

 Almost nothing can be changed after a Pause or Kill: data set parameters and starting and stopping points are disabled; data sets marked for running can be dropped out but none can be added.
 The situation is more flexible when all data sets have reached a selected stopping point; it is possible to manipulate which sets are included in the run.
 However, data set parameters currently can still not be changed (we plan to enable a subset of parameters that will have an effect when changed).
 To remove all these restrictions in either situation, press Reset.
-This has several consequences: 1) data set parameters can be edited again; 2) the Resume button is disabled and the program forgets about what would be needed to resume; 3) all data sets selected for running will be run from the selected started point or the beginning, even if they already reached that point.
+This has several consequences: 1) data set parameters can be edited again; 2) the Resume button is disabled and the program forgets about what would be needed to resume; 3) all data sets selected for running will be run from the selected started point or the beginning, even if they already reached a later point.
 Thus, if you use Reset after a Pause or Kill, you have to manually turn off the Run checkboxes for any data sets that have already been run and that you do not wish to rerun.

 You can exit Etomo after starting a run and reopen it later.
 The program will "reconnect" to the run, whether it is finished or not, and update the status for all data sets.